 - The requirement for a board of directors

 - Complex tax filings

 In most cases, there’s a type of business that provides similar benefits to corporations without the administrative headaches — the limited liability company, or LLC.
 These types of businesses are quicker, easier and cheaper to create and maintain.
-It’s important to note that an LLC is not a type of corporation, but in many cases will meet your needs and also offers liability protection.
+It’s important to note that an LLC is not a type of corporation, but in many cases, it will meet your needs and it also offers liability protection.

 We have a complete set of state-by-state guides to forming a corporation and other guides for forming an LLC.
 They’re a great starting point for learning what’s best for your circumstances.
 We also have a Business Entity Quiz that helps you decide the type of business that’s best for you.